alchemicode/jServ/README.md

             Easy document-based database with no query language
         </th>
         <th align="center">
-            Adapt the server to your project with broad markup support and custom endpoint functions
+            Adapt the server to your project
         </th>
     </tr>
     <tr>